Foodland (South Australia): Klose Family

-McLeod Family

-The McLeod family run the Broken Hill Foodland store in Beryl Street.

 Romeo's Retail Group

-Romeo's Retail Group owns (September 2019) 39 Foodland IGA stores in South Australia.
+Romeo's Retail Group owns 39 Foodland IGA stores in South Australia as of September 2019.
 A notable store is located in Adelaide city and in May 2023 they opened Romeo's Foodland Royal Park, anchoring the Hendon Central Shopping Centre.

 In New South Wales, the Romeo's Retail Group have a number of IGAs called Locali and "Food Hall".

-Rugless Family

-The Rugless family, own and operator a well established Foodland Market Fresh in Brighton, South Australia, originally owned a chain of butcher shops before venturing into supermarkets.
-They have owned and operated 10 butcher stores.

-SA Supermart Family Group

-Having a number of Foodland stores in the Adelaide metro area's and in the regional area's if South Australia.

-Smith Family

-Balaklava Foodland which is run by the Smith family.